-New moms often wonder, “When will my baby learn to walk?”
+New moms often wonder, “When do babies start walking?”
 The process of learning to walk happens long before that exciting first step!
-Did you know that your baby is laying down the groundwork for walking within the first several weeks after being born?
+Did you know that your baby is laying down the groundwork to start walking within the first several weeks after being born?
 Babies develop from their head to their toes and from their trunk to their extremities.
-This is the direction that their neurological system is forming and developing.
+This is the direction in which their neurological system is forming and developing.

 It starts with trunk and neck strength.

 You will notice that your baby gains head control before trunk control and can roll left and right.
-Your baby will use their trunk muscles before they are able to show any dexterity in their hands or control over their feet.
-These earlier skills of trunk strength and neck strength provide the foundation for higher-level skills.
+Your baby will use their trunk muscles before they can show any dexterity in their hands or control over their feet.
+These earlier trunk and neck strength skills provide the foundation for higher-level skills.
 This includes the coordinated use of hands and walking.
 Without stability at the baby’s core muscles, hips, and shoulders, they will not have strength and stability in the tiny muscles of the arms, legs, feet, and hands.
-It is a progressive process that builds on those earlier activities of floor time, tummy time, pushing up on hands to lift their head and look around, and build stability.
+It is a progressive process that builds on those earlier floor time activities, tummy time, pushing up on hands to lift their head and look around, and building stability.

 Balance is key.